 Ans: (a) The first law of thermodynamics, also known as Law of Conservation of Energy states that energy can neither be created nor destroyed, it can only be transferred or changed from one form to another.
 For example, conversion of electrical energy into heat energy and light energy.

-132. Which of the following can not be created nor 136.
-A compressed spring possesses more energy be destroyed?
+284. Which of the following can not be created nor be destroyed?

 - (a) Power

-- (b) Velocity
+- (b) Velocity(d) Force

 - (c) Energy

-- (d) Force